n-of-one/attack_vector_2/README.md

 *A hacking simulation intended for use in Live Action RolePlaying games.*

+## More info

+The website for Attack Vector 2 is located here: https://attackvector.nl/website

 ## Version 2

 This is the successor of Attack Vector (v1).
-See here for more information on the previous verion: http://adventureforum.nl/ld50/attack_vector.html

 Besides general improvements and a visual makeover, version 2 has the following new features

-- Realtime multiplayer (hack the same ICE with multiple hackers at the same time)
+- Realtime multiplayer: hack the same ICE with multiple hackers at the same time
-- Rudimentary integration with offline items like doors-lights
+- Rudimentary integration with offline items like door-lights

-## Using Attack Vector 2 at your LARP
+## Using Attack Vector 2 at your LARP event

-The goal is to run AV2 in the cloud, managed by me (Erik) so there will be no hassle to install software for the larp organizers.
-It looks like running AV2 on AWS will cost less than 2 euro per day, so for now I'll be offering this for free for any larp that wants to use it for the duration of the event.

-It's open source software, so you can always choose to run it yourself.
+The goal is to make it as easy as possible to run AV at your larp event.
+There are scripts to install and upgrade the software on a fresh Ubuntu server, such as an AWS EC2 instance.
+It runs on a t4g.micro with a total operating cose (at the time of writing) of less than 15 euro per month.

-The license is MIT which means you can use it for commercial purposes.
+It's open source software with the MIT license which means you can use it for commercial purposes.

 ## Technical stuff